PazuCheung10/accessly/README.md

 SolaceDesk provides a single place for internal teams to collaborate and manage customer support:

 - **Team Collaboration Rooms**: Internal teams collaborate in public and private rooms with real-time chat, threaded conversations, and full-text search
-- **Support Ticket Management**: Customer support tickets are created via public form, managed by admins, and handled through threaded conversations
+- **Issue Management**: Internal issues are created and managed by admins, with assignment capabilities and threaded conversations
 - **Unified Experience**: Both team rooms and support tickets use the same chat interface, making it easy for staff to switch between collaboration and support work
 - **Real-Time Communication**: Instant messaging with Socket.io, typing indicators, and presence tracking
 - **Persistent Context**: All conversations are searchable and archived, maintaining context over time